icure/expo-medtech-boilerplate/README.md

 ### App crashes at startup on Android

 To run this template on an Android emulator, ensure that your emulator is configured with a minimum of 6GB of RAM.
-During development, RAM usage and bundle size can be exceptionally high due to the inclusion of debug symbols and additional resources by Expo.
-However, the released APK/AppBundle will be optimized and have a normal size, so this configuration is only necessary for the development phase
+The debug tooling provided by Expo and React Native can lead to higher memory consumption during development.
+This increased usage is specific to the debug mode of the app, and the released APK will be optimized and have a normal size.